I-Mati/postitfy/README.md

 For this project, we are using a few well-known libraries for React, such us

-- Create React App
+- Create React App: give a lot of tools to make React app fast and easily.
-- Font Awesome
+- Font Awesome: the app uses a few icons that FA provide
-- React Router
+- React Router: the app has routing to on `/trash` URL, RR provides a smooth way to handle it

 We are also using eslint, with Airbnb configuration.